ruelmike/exercise/demo.md

-This is the firstline
+This is the firstline.

-This is the secondline
+This is the secondline.

-This is the thirdline
+This is the thirdline.